ctunna/raycaster/README.md

 # raycaster

-A simple raycaster written in C++ using the SDL2 library.
+A simple raycaster written in C++ using SFML.